Behaviour Policy

 Our aim is to establish the highest standards of behaviour possible in a calm and encouraging environment in which positive behaviours and attitudes for successful learning and mutual respect take place.
 This will be achieved by everyone working together collaboratively and constructively with children to ensure they understand the expectations we have in terms of behaviour and conduct.
 This is based on a commitment to spend time ensuring children are given clear boundaries, encouraged to reflect on and learn about how their behaviour affects others and to support them in developing empathy with those around them.
 This will be fostered within a calm and purposeful environment in which the development of respectful relationships is seen as a priority.

-The Waycroft MAT has three core values, which should be evident in every lesson, corridor and playground every day.
+Waycroft Academy has three values, which should be evident in every lesson, corridor and playground every day.
 Our aim is ‘to enable our pupils to be independent, confident members of the community who are equipped with skills to be lifelong learners to engage with their dreams and aspirations’.

 Ready Respectful Resilient